 Don’t, however, confuse activity with achievement.
 Keeping yourself busy often feels good, but the goal is to improve something about your practice–to make progress–and to do so based on a plan with measured results.

 To be most effective in incorporating your benchmarking report into your business planning process, it is critical that you employ the four “M's”:

 There are considerable differences between the enterprise structure, capabilities, and benchmarking for jobs, practices, businesses, and firms.
 Identifying your current structure and recognizing the strengths, weaknesses, and challenges that you face will help focus your decision-making process to be more impactful.

 Once you’ve identified your starting position, using proper and relevant benchmarking metrics provides clarity and a way forward for growth and improvement.
-Your performance benchmarked against industry peers and top preforming firms will provide a clearer picture of your current
+Your performance benchmarked against industry peers and top preforming firms will provide a clearer picture of your current competitive position.